Judge orders Kentucky clerk to issue marriage licenses

-A federal judge in Kentucky on Wednesday ordered a county clerk to resume issuing marriage licenses despite her religious objections to same-sex marriage.
+A federal judge in Kentucky ordered a county clerk on Wednesday to resume issuing marriage licenses despite her religious objections to same-sex marriage, a ruling that was quickly appealed.

 Bunning said Davis had to live up to her responsibilities as county clerk.